karun5451/SecureGuard-RFID-Vehicle-and-Valuables-Protection/README.md

 - Buzzer (for alarms)
 - Light Sensor (optional, for ambient light detection)

+## Modules and Functionality

+The SecureGuard RFID Protection project consists of the following modules and functionality:

+- `Alerts`: Provides functions to trigger various types of alerts, such as unauthorized card detection and locking/unlocking sounds.

+- `ServerFunctions`: Implements the web server functionality for the control panel, event logging, and configuration settings.

+- `Board`: Contains functions for initializing and managing the hardware components of the board.

+- `Config`: Handles configuration settings, including mode of operation and threshold values for event detection.

+- `Main`: The main application file that orchestrates the overall system functionality.

+- Interfacing with MPU6050 for accelerometer and gyro sensor data.
+- Battery status read via analog pin A0.
+- Interfacing of the MFRC522 RFID reader via SPI.
+- Support for MIFARE 1k cards and tags.

 ## Getting Started

 Follow the detailed [Setup Guide](/setup-guide.md) to set up and configure the SecureGuard RFID Protection system.
 The guide provides step-by-step instructions, circuit diagrams, and tips for customizing the system according to your needs.